guth0/Breaking-1357/README.md

 As it turns out, player 2 can always force a win in this game.
-Although, the size of the solution sets for either player are very similar in size.
-This means that a mistake from player 2 could result in the current state of the game to be in the solution set of player 1, meaning player 1 can guarantee a win with perfect play.
+Although, the size of the solution sets for either player are very similar in size. this means that a mistake from player 2 could result in the current state of the game to be in the solution set of player 1, meaning player 1 can guarantee a win with perfect play.

 ## Bot

 Using the solution sets, I have created a bot that plays the game perfectly.
 Given the current state of the game, it checks if that state is in its solution set.
     If it is, then it iterates over the current state's children until it finds one that is also in the solution set.
 Due to the way the set works, every state in the solution set (except for the winning state) will always have at least one child in the set as well.
     If it is not, then it iterates over the current state's children and finds the one with the highest percentage of children that are in the solution set.
     This is so that the player (the person playing against the bot) has the highest chance of making a move that puts the current state into the bot's solution set.

 To use the bot, run `game [player number]` where `player number` is either 1 or 2. \
     If you choose 1, then you will make the first move (You will lose). \